If you’re like me, you’re home alone on Valentine’s Day… Instead of getting upset about it, I thought I’d try my hand at finding you.

-- I am married to Peter Russo, the Executive Chef at Chef Geoff Tysons Corner.
-He’s been a chef since 2000 and an EC for five.
+- I am married to Peter Russo, the Executive Chef/Director at the 700 Cooking School at The Mansion at Forsyth Park in Savannah,GA.
+He’s been a chef since 2000 and an EC for seven.

-- On October 30th, 2013, my husband and I welcomed our first child, Leonardo (but we call him Leo) into our family.
+- On October 30th, 2013, my husband and I welcomed our first child, Leonardo (but you can call him Leo) into our family.

 - I am a New Year’s Eve baby.

 - I am a tall drink of water (6′-1″ to be exact)

 - I am an Interior Designer by trade (graduated from Savannah College of Art and Design, 1999)

 - I am a Certified Professional Life Coach

 - As a little girl, my dream was to be a psychologist, living in Italy.